Top Fragrant Houseplants

 What it needs: Grow passionflower in a bright spot protected from drafts.
 Keep the soil evenly moist (but not wet) throughout the year.
 Fertilize with a general-purpose houseplant food in spring and summer.

-Test Garden Tip: Passionflowers are fast growers and will need support, such as trellis to climb on.
+Test Garden Tip: Passionflowers are fast growers and will need support, such as a trellis to climb on.
 Because they grow so fast, don't fertilize them much.
 In fact, too much plant food can encourage lots of leafy growth and few blooms.

 Name: Hoya selections